Aaroneus/jekyll-lightning-energy/index.md

 This page is for use with Salesforce flows and represents an example home page for a client.
 This has a link to the Salesforce Communities function via the 'My Account' link in the nav bar.

+### Unsubscribe
+This page provides a page that a user can be directed to after clicking an unsubscribe link.
+This will have an embedded widget configured.
+In order to render a widget you will need to specify the following consentric properties on the url.
+* token
+* templateId
+* widgetId

+This might look like [https://demowebsite.com/demo/unsubscribe?token=1234567890&templateId=12345&widgetId=abcde](#)

 ### Email
 This page will generate an html email that can be copied and pasted into outlook as an example for the client.
 The email will have consentric links automatically configured to access the unsubscribe page.
 If this page has not been created, these links will not work.

-### Unsubscribe
+### Creating a Page
-This page provides a page that a user can be directed to after clicking an unsubscribe link.
-This will have an embedded widget configured.
-The unsubscribe and manage links in the email above will direct a customer to this page or this page can be used in isolation.
+Click on the Create New Dropdown and select page.
+You will be given the option to create one of the pages above.
+Select the desired page type.

 ## Managing a Page's Content